 The leading online pharmacy delivery apps and websites in the UAE are Aster Pharmacy and 800-Pharmacy that provide 24-hour medicine delivery to customers, after submission and verification of the prescriptions and ID proof.

 The Kingdom of Saudi Arabia has also legalized home delivery of medicines.
 The Saudi FDA regulates the activities of online pharmacies.
 Saydl is one of the mobile applications in Saudi Arabia that provides home delivery of medicines and pharmacy items within an hour.

 A country with an estimated population of 1,366,417,754 people which is equal to 17.71% of the total population in the world.
 Many Indians still live in villages with an unorganized healthcare system, limited access to medicines, drugs, and hospitals.
 Living in unhygienic and poor conditions, many end up dying as they don’t receive appropriate treatment or timely medications.
-Medicine delivery is highly sought by these people to gain access to healthcare and essential drugs.
+These people seek medicine delivery to gain access to healthcare and essential drugs.

-In India, pharmacies that hold the license are allowed to sell over the counter medicines and other medicines against valid prescriptions.
+In India, pharmacies that hold the license have the permission to sell OTC medicines and other medicines against valid prescriptions.
 The current laws and regulations in the country do not have provisions that govern online pharmacies.
 Consequently, many illegal pharmacies are leveraging this situation giving rise to the fake drug industry that results in the loss of 1 million lives every year.